 Even if time did not begin with the Big Bang and there was another time frame before the Big Bang, no information from events then would be accessible to us, and nothing that happened then would have any effect upon the present time-frame.

 Brane cosmology is another story.
 The word “brane” refers to a giant oscillating membrane believed to house individual universes.
+Brane cosmology models contend that this "inflation" of the universe is due to the movement of branes.

 Chaotic inflation occurs: in which inflation events start here and there in a random quantum-gravity foam, each leading to a bubble universe expanding from its own big bang.
 This my dear friends- is a segway into theories of parallel universes.